China - A Trip Along the Silk Road (Part 2 of 3)

 (May 25, 1991) DUNHUANG

-We slept late and decided to do Dunhuang slowly because it is a pleasant little town.
+We slept late and decided to explore Dunhuang slowly because it is a pleasant little town.
 We found the bank and changed money, no identification was necessary to change traveller's cheques.
 We seem to be spending ~$40/day for the two of us so far, but costs seem to be going down the farther west we get.
 The marketplace that was bustling last night at dinner wasn't going at lunch time but we found a few people selling stuff from carts.
 We got a couple of crullers (twisty baked pastry thingies) and a bunch of apples.
 The apple woman was very amused by the giant pockets in Johns pants.
 I started sticking the 8 or so apples in there and she started giggling and put the rest of the apples in giggling all the while.

 In the afternoon we went to the Dunhuang Museum which had few relics but was pleasantly arranged.
 There is a Japanese tour group, a French tour group and us in town.
 One of the Japanese men stands out from the crowd in a sort of Indiana Jones get-up.
 The rest are all dressed like golfers and stick together in a pack.
 We decided to give CITS a try to help arrange our train ticket purchase since the nearest train station is 2.5 hours away by bus at Liuyuan.
 The CITS staff promised to help us and we left a deposit with them.

 We ate another immense meal at the Dunhuang #1 hotel.
 We ran into the English woman we met in Jiayuguan and joined her for dinner and talked for a couple of hours.
 She has a lot of interesting stories.
 She told us about an hour-long TV special that was filmed in her flat in London that sounded amusing.
 It is about a group of memsahibs from India, a couple of whom were friends of hers.
 It's called "Hilda in Darjeeling."
 We'd love to find a copy when we get home.
+(May 26, 1991) MOGAO GROTTOES

-One of the sites that Dunhuang is famous for is the Mogao Grottoes, another World Cultural Heritage Site with well preserved frescoes from the 4th through 8th centuries AD.
 We got up early to get the 8:00am bus out to Mogao.
 Unfortunately, the Lonely Planet guidebook doesn't have the Chinese characters for Mogao and there are a lot of buses to choose from at the station.
 The choice seemed obvious, however, we picked the bus with what looked like Hong Kongers with cameras rather than any of the ones heavily laden with baggage that must be going longer distances.
-It turned out to be the right one.
+It was the correct choice.

 Mogao is a complicated, and somewhat annoying place to visit.
 At Yungang or Longmen you pay admission and are free to wander about and peer in and marvel at the intricate carvings.
 At least that's what I did.
 I was spoiled by working in Yungang and being able to look at the caves in the moonlight when no one else was around and ponder them at leisure.
 At Mogao they keep most of the caves locked up and you must be let in by guides.
 There are various admission fees for 10 caves or 30 caves, though we were required to buy the maximum and then wait until they could collect all of the foreigners together in a big bunch to be led around together by an "expert Chinese speaking guide."